 In 1989, a British professor named David Strachan became the first to sound the alarm.
 He believed that the rapid 20th century rise of allergic conditions like hay fever, asthma, and eczema was linked to our increasing obsession with hygiene.
-In his view, allergies could be avoided by exposing children to infectious microbes while they were young—kind of like a vaccine.
+In his view, allergies could be avoided by exposing children to infectious microbes while they were young—to help bolster the immune system.

-To prove it, he analyzed sampling data collected from 17,414 British schoolchildren over a period of 23 years, from 1958 to 1981.
-It showed that families with both younger and older children were less likely to report hay fever, asthma, and eczema than those with younger children (or a single child) alone (8).
+To test it, he analyzed sampling data collected from 17,414 British schoolchildren over a period of 23 years, from 1958 to 1981.
+This epidemiological study showed that larger families with more than one child, were less likely to report hay fever, asthma, and eczema, than those with single children.8

-Strachan concluded that improving standards and methods of cleanliness were partially, if not largely, to blame for this imbalance.
+Strachan concluded that as family size decreases, so does the chance of ‘cross infection’ as seen in larger families.
+In addition, he theorized that improving standards and methods of cleanliness were partially, if not largely, to blame for the imbalance observed.
 In other words, the escalating use of antibiotics, bleach, and other indiscriminate antimicrobial products was keeping children’s immune systems from developing properly.
 As a result, chronic diseases were creeping in.

 This idea would become known as the Hygiene Hypothesis.

 Since then, our understanding of the microbial world has expanded dramatically.
-We now know that 99% of bacteria are harmless.
+We now know that 99% of known bacteria are harmless to humans.
 We know that many have evolved to live in and on us, and perform critical roles in our bodies.
 We know that diversity of gut microbes is essential for good health.
 And we know that our obsession with hygiene has depleted that diversity.

 We also know that the Hygiene Hypothesis is incomplete.

-Turns out, our resident microbes play a huge role in training our immune systems (10).
-This training is part of a the process of receiving our first microbes, which scientists call seeding.
-Disruptions in the microbiome during this time, such as taking a course of antibiotics that wipes out ‘good’ bacteria in our gut, can compromise the development of our immune systems.
+Turns out, our resident microbes play a huge role in training our immune systems.10 This training is part of the process of receiving our first microbes, which scientists call seeding.
+Disruptions in the microbiome during this time, such as taking a course of antibiotics that indiscriminately wipes out both ‘bad’ and ‘good’ bacteria in our gut, can compromise the development of our immune systems.

 This idea is called Microbiome Depletion Theory or Lost Friends Theory, and it goes way beyond hay fever and asthma.
-Over the last few years, scientists have linked disruptions in the human microbiome to food allergies (11), obesity (12), autoimmune diseases (13), and even depression (14).
-At the same time, we’ve also started to figure out how to prevent these disruptions.
+Over the last few years, scientists have seen a correlation between the human microbiome and food allergies,11 obesity,12 autoimmune diseases,13 and even depression.14 At the same time, we’ve also started to figure out how to prevent these disruptions.

-In June 2019, researchers announced the discovery of a distinct microbial ‘signature’ in food allergic children that healthy children do not have (15).
-From this signature, they were able to identify specific bacteria in the gut that help prevent food allergies from developing.
+In June 2019, researchers announced the discovery of a distinct microbial ‘signature’ in food-allergic children that healthy children do not have.15 From this signature, they were able to identify specific bacteria in the gut that could help prevent food allergies from developing.
 They do this by activating special immune cells to halt the body’s immune response to harmless substances like allergens.

 Their research marks the first time in history that scientists have witnessed microbes communicating directly with immune cells.
 It also marks the first time we’ve unraveled one of the core mechanisms governing allergies.
 Now that we’ve identified the bacteria that can ‘switch’ food allergies on and off, scientists can begin to develop targeted treatments that harness those strains.